ibm-cloud-docs/atracker/target_v2_ies.md

 :   The CRN of the {{site.data.keyword.messagehub_full}} instance.
 You can get the source crn from the service credentials.

 `--brokers BROKER_LIST`
-:   The list of Event Streams brokers (endpoints).
+:   The list of {{site.data.keyword.messagehub}} brokers (endpoints).
 This is the value of the `kafka_brokers_sasl` in the service credentials.

 `--topic TOPIC`
-:   Event Streams topic name to where the events are sent.
-This is the name of the topic created for an Event streams instance
+:   {{site.data.keyword.messagehub}} topic name to where the events are sent.
+This is the name of the topic created for an {{site.data.keyword.messagehub}} instance

 `--api-key EVENTSTREAMS_API_KEY` | `@EVENTSTREAMS_API_KEY_FILE`
-:   The password value found in the Event Streams service credential.
+:   The password value found in the {{site.data.keyword.messagehub}} service credential.
 This is the IAM API key

 `--output FORMAT`
 :   Currently supported format is JSON.
 If specified, output will be returned in JSON format.
 If `JSON` is not specified, output will be returned in a tabular format.